messagemedia/messages-nodejs-sdk/README.md

 The MessageMedia Messages API provides a number of endpoints for building powerful two-way messaging applications.

 ## Installing via NPM
-Now install messagemedia-messages-sdk via npm by using
+Now install messagemedia-messages-sdk via npm by using:
 * `npm install messagemedia-messages-sdk`

-Alternatively, add the following to the dependencies section of your package.json
+Alternatively, add the following to the dependencies section of your package.json:
 * `"messagemedia-messages-sdk": "^1.0.0"`

 ## Get Started
 It's easy to get started.
-Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal] (https://developers.messagemedia.com) into the code snippet below and a mobile number you wish to send to.
+Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal](https://developers.messagemedia.com) into the code snippet below and a mobile number you wish to send to.

 ### Send an SMS
 ```javascript